Terms You Should Know

 - at least one credible, scholarly source that supports the viability of your proposed compromise

-This project will be evaluated using the Project 1: Finding Common Ground Rubric (see sidebar).
+This project will be evaluated using the Project 1 Rubric.

-For the early draft of this project, you will complete the, which includes a space for brainstorming possible solutions.
+The early draft of this project asks you to complete Project 1’s Guiding Questions, which includes a space for brainstorming possible solutions.
 You may use this space to outline, free-write, mind map, or otherwise thoughtfully express insightful ideas.
+Your instructor may assign additional requirements for this Early Draft.

 The intermediate draft should be a working draft (1200-1400 words) that explains the perspectives of two different stakeholders on a given issue or topic, identifies common ground the two stakeholders share, and proposes and argues for a compromise that benefits both stakeholders.
 This draft should include a thesis, all major points, evidence to support these points (including in-text citations from appropriate sources), and a Works Cited page.

 The final draft will be a polished essay (1200-1400 words) that explains the perspectives of two different stakeholders on a given issue or topic, identifies common ground the two stakeholders share, and proposes and argues for a compromise that benefits both stakeholders.
 This draft should include a thesis, all major points, evidence to support these points (including in-text citations from appropriate sources), and a Works Cited page.
-The document should be free of organizational, grammar, and style errors and should follow proper MLA structure both in formatting the paper and citing sources.
+The document should be free of organizational, grammar, and style errors and should follow the formatting structure determined by the instructor.

 Role of Research